sne2047/430Project2/README.txt

 Current task:
 Get the basics of creating an account and logging into one copied from previous.
 Components to this task:
-App.js get redis set up properly and all redis associated stuff <- I think this the most important for next task Add stylesheets under /assets/style.css replace placeholder images sections for react to play with in main.handlebars
+Add stylesheets under /assets/style.css, enough that its like usable replace placeholder images sections for react to play with in main.handlebars